komalgill0310/movie-watchlist/tasks_breakdown.md

 1. Create a function called getLocalStorageItems
 2. use getItem function to get the local storage items.
 3. Log it on the console.

+*Fifth Task: Render the local storage items on the page, when app loads or refreshes.*✅